Wayanad Wildlife Sanctuary - Muthanga

 3. Jeep safari arranged by Forest dept is the only way to explore the sanctuary.

 Established in 1973, Wayanad Wildlife Sanctuary was brought under the Project Elephant in the year 1991-92.
-The sanctuary is bordered with Nagarhole National Park & Bandipur WLS in Karnataka and Mudumalai WLS in Tamilnadu.
-Occupying an area of 345 sq. km, Wayanad WLS is the second largest WLS in Kerala and is now an integral part of the Nilgiri Biosphere Reserve.
-The sanctuary was set up with an objective of conserving the biological heritage of the region with due consideration to the general life style of tribes and others whose lives are dependent on the forest.
-The Western Ghats, Nilgiri Sub-Cluster, including all of the sanctuary, is under consideration by the UNESCO World Heritage Committee for selection as a World Heritage Site.
+The sanctuary is bordered with Nagarhole National Park, Bandipur WLS in Karnataka and Mudumalai WLS in Tamilnadu.
+Occupying an area of 345 sq. km, Wayanad WLS is the second-largest WLS in Kerala and is now an integral part of the Nilgiri Biosphere Reserve.
+The sanctuary was set up to conserve the biological heritage of the region with due consideration to the general lifestyle of tribes and others whose lives are dependent on the forest.
+The Western Ghats, Nilgiri sub-cluster, including all of the sanctuary, is under consideration by the UNESCO World Heritage Committee for selection as a World Heritage Site.

 The sanctuary is divided into two separate parts, known as Upper Wayanad WLS and Lower Wayanad WLS.
 Lower Wayanad WLS at Muthanga is known as Muthanga Wildlife Range.
-The Reserve is home to a small population of tigers, Elephants, Jungle Cats, Panthers, Civet Cat, Monkeys, Wild dogs, Deers, Spotted Bears, Bisons, Gaurs, Cheetah, Wild Bears, Peacock, Owls, Jungle fowls, Woodpeckers, Babblers, Cuckoos.
-The Sanctuary is covered with moist deciduous teak forests and semi evergreen tree pastures.
+The Reserve is home to a small population of tigers, Elephants, Jungle Cats, Panthers, Civet Cats, Monkeys, Wild dogs, Deers, Spotted Bears, Bison, Gaurs, Cheetah, Wild Bears, Peacock, Owls, Jungle fowls, Woodpeckers, Babblers, Cuckoos.
+The Sanctuary is covered with moist deciduous teak forests and semi-evergreen tree pastures.
 The floral variety of the park range from Teak, Bamboo, Maruthu, Karimarithi, Rosewood, Venteak, Vengal, Chadachi, Mazukanjirarn to Veteria indica, Lagerstroemia, Lanceolta, Terminalia Paniculata.

-Entry to the sanctuary is only permitted as part of a jeep safari.
-The forest department has arranged one hour jeep safari into the sanctuary from the entrance at Muthanga.
+Entry to the sanctuary is only permitted as part of a jeep safari, among the must-to-do things during Wayanad tour.
+The forest department has arranged a one-hour jeep safari into the sanctuary from the entrance at Muthanga.
 This is an excellent option to remain safe as well as increase the chances of animal sighting.
-The tickets for Safari are issued at Forest office situated on main road.
-There is no advance booking for safari and the tickets are issued on first come first serve basis.
-Ensure you reach booking counter at least 30 minutes in advance.
+The tickets for Safari are issued at the Forest office situated on the main road.
+There is no advance booking for safari and the tickets are issued on a first come first serve basis.
+Ensure you reach the booking counter at least 30 minutes in advance.